Abhisinghrulz/FDA/Notes/Spring/SpringBootNotes.md

 This configuration can be provided using XML files or XML + annotations or Java Configuration classes.
 ```

-Martin Fowler came up with the name Dependency Injection, to rename Inversion of Control principle
+><b>Dependency injection(DI)</b> is a software design pattern that implements inversion of control for resolving dependencies.

 ### Constructor Injection

-Constructor injection can be used to define beans when the bean type is a class that has a constructor with arguments defined.
+Constructor-based DI is when the container invokes a constructor with a number of arguments, each of which represents a dependency or other class.

 ```xml
 <beans>